KillTheMule/KillTheMule.github.io/test_plugins_from_neovim.md

 ```

  The first 5 lines contain some general setup and some shorthands.
 The `describe` block contains
  the first test group.
-You can have several of those if you want, and easy one contains several
+You can have several of those if you want, and each one contains several
  `it` blocks, which are the individual tests.
 In the `describe` block, the `before_each` and
  `after_each` blocks do some setup/teardown common to all tests in this block.
 Since we want
  to do screen tests, we make a new screen for all the tests and attach it to our neovim instance